atorus-research/datasetjson/README.md

 JSON](https://www.cdisc.org/standards/data-exchange/dataset-json)
 formatted datasets.

+If you’re stumbling into the world of Dataset JSON, you might be wondering “Why JSON?”, as many have asked this question.
+We highly recommend you take a pit stop to read [this blog post](https://swhume.github.io/why-json-for-datasets) by Sam Hume one of the creators of the Dataset JSON standard.

 As always, we welcome your feedback.
 If you spot a bug, would like to see a new feature, or if any documentation is unclear - submit an issue through GitHub right